 Introduction

 The anatomy and appearance of the ligamentous structures of the occipitoatlantoaxial (OAA) region in normal horses, as imaged using a 3 tesla MRI scanner, has recently been described (Gutierrez-Crespo et al. 2014).
-There are multiple reports of clinically significant mineralisation of the ligamentous structures of the OAA joints in humans (Kobayashi et al. 2001; Sim and Park 2006) and a single report of a similar condition limited in a dog (Hamilton et al. 2016).
+There are multiple reports of clinically significant mineralisation of the ligamentous structures of the OAA joints in humans (Kobayashi et al. 2001; Sim and Park 2006) and a single report of a similar condition in a dog (Hamilton et al. 2016).
 Although the anatomy and number of ligaments involved in the OAA articulation in humans and dogs differs to that of the horse, the function of these ligaments in all species is essentially the same; to support the OAA region whilst allowing principally dorsoventral flexion of the cervical spine at the atlanto-occipital (AO) joint and significant axial rotation at the atlantoaxial (AA) articulation (Levine et al. 2007).

 The longitudinal odontoid ligament of the horse has its caudal attachment on the dorsal surface of the odontoid process of C2.
 It consists of two symmetric bands of ligamentous fibres, with a divergent V shape that attach cranially to the transverse inner surface of the atlas, cranial to the fossa of the dens (Gutierrez-Crespo et al. 2014).
 These ligaments may be considered functionally analogous to the alar ligaments of the dog and of man, although in both of the later species the ligaments continue rostrally to insert on to the caudal part of the occiput.
 The longitudinal odontoid ligament of the horse may be considered the functional continuation of the dorsal longitudinal ligaments of the rest of the cervical spine (Fig 1) (Gutierrez-Crespo et al. 2014).